maurizdeb/CutTheMooog/README.md

   * Resonance pot -> it controls the resonance of the filter, which is the quality factor of the filter.
 * Output section containing:
   * Output pot -> it controls the amount of output signal between -60dB and 6dB

+## Installation

+You can download the latest release [here](https://github.com/maurizdeb/CutTheMoog/releases/latest).
+CutTheMoog is available for macOs, Windows and Linux in the following formats:

+* VST
+* VST3
+* AU

+## License

+CutTheMoog is licensed under the General Public License agreement.